How to Create an Interior Decorating Budget

 At the end of this post, you will be able to download our Guide to Budgeting a Decorating Project to estimate the investment for your forever home.
 For now, let’s talk about what each Level includes…

-What Does Silver Level Decorating Look Like?
+What Does a Silver Level Interior Decorating Budget Look Like?

 - Large rooms are filled generously